As an Amazon Associate I earn from qualifying purchases. Learn more here.

 • then 1x daily for 2-3 more days, assessing each day to determine if stepping down a dose is a suitable approach.

 While I will step down the essential oil dose, I would continue to dose the nettle + blackstrap molasses 4x daily.
 So if dosing EOs 3x daily, add nettle + blackstrap to those 3 doses and dose nettle + blackstrap one more time separately.
 Blackstrap + nettle can be dosed for a couple of weeks if needed.
-If that much support is needed, I would also add kelp.
+If that much support is needed, I would also add kelp and chlorophyll.

 It is totally acceptable to add double the sweet orange; sweet orange has a very high margin of safety in and out of pregnancy.
 For pregnant goats, feel free to eliminate the oregano if you are concerned.
 See the oregano in pregnancy topic and pick up a copy of the book Essential Oil Safety (aff) by Tisserand if you would like a detailed authority on EOs – it’s what I reference frequently for researching topics like this.